 Coastal Hazard Risk Management and Adaptation Plan (CHRMAP)

-The study area for this project is located on Whadjuk Noongar land within of the Town of East Fremantle, some 3km of foreshore between Petra Street to the north-east and East Street to the south.
+The study area for this project is located on Whadjuk Nyoongar land within of the Town of East Fremantle, some 3km of foreshore between Petra Street to the north-east and East Street to the south.
 The foreshore has interactions with many landmarks and recreational features including the John Tonkin Reserve, Swan Yacht Club, East Fremantle Yacht Club, several outdoor sporting grounds, hospitality venues and several boating moorings and jetties.

 Click on below Project Area image to enlarge it.